symfony/symfony-docs/components/yaml/yaml_format.rst

 .. code-block:: yaml

     data:
+        # this value is parsed as a string (it's not transformed into a DateTime)
+        start_date: !!str 2002-12-14

         # this value is parsed as a float number (it will be 3.0 instead of 3)
         price: !!float 3